- October 31, 2021

 In this article, we shall explain the meaning of VPN and proxy as they relate to internet security and also discuss the difference between VPN and proxy and when it will be necessary to use any of them.

 The proxy acts as a ‘’middle man” or an intermediary, standing between your computer or device and the website.
-By default, when browsing takes place, your computer, smartphone, tablet, or any other device, is expected to liaise with the website directly through a direct and simple connection so as to download your desired files.
+By default, when browsing takes place, your computer, smartphone, tablet, or any other device, is expected to liaise with the website directly through a direct and simple connection to download your desired files.
 This is the traditional procedure.

 But when the proxy is applied, this pattern changes.
 What happens is that when you browse, your computer will direct your request or web traffic to the proxy server first.
-The proxy will now send your request to the website and download the required information and then returns it back to you.
+The proxy will now send your request to the website and download the required information, and then returns it back to you.

 One of the reasons this happens is because, since you intend to browse the internet, anonymously, and you wouldn’t like your identity or location to be revealed, the proxy server will collect your identity or IP(internet protocol) address and hide it.

 Another reason it does this is because of the need to bypass geographically- restricted content.
-For instance, you are in Nigeria and want to watch the USA Netflix, but the USA Netflix subscription won’t work in Nigeria.
-All you need to do is to connect to the USA Netflix server from Nigeria and it will appear as if you are streaming from the USA, and it will make no difference.
+For instance, you are in Nigeria and want to watch USA Netflix, but the USA Netflix subscription won’t work in Nigeria.
+All you need to do is to connect to the USA Netflix server from Nigeria, and it will appear as if you are streaming from the USA, and it will make no difference.

 This denotes that it is vulnerable.
 A cyber hacker can intercept and steal sensitive information.
 Apart from this, the whole process that involves web traffic passing through a proxy is visible to the server owner.
-This makes your information to be at the mercy of the server owner most of whom cannot be trusted.
+This makes your information to be at the mercy of the server owner, most of whom cannot be trusted.

 The Role of VPN